-It's a good day to remember a classic from our kitchen!
+It's a good day to remember a classic of our cuisine!
 Today Luisa Morón ( Cooking with my Carmela ) brings us the recipe for the traditional Asturian fabada, a spoon, knife and fork dish, full of flavor and energy.

-At home we really like legumes and weekly they enter our diet.
-But some of them we also prepare on the weekend, especially because from one day to the next they are very tasty.
+At home we really like legumes and they are part of our weekly diet.
+But we also prepare some of them on the weekend, especially because they are so tasty from one day to the next.

-Fabada is considered one of the ten most typical recipes of Spanish cuisine, but it is also a dish with a high degree of calories and fat, so be careful, take a moderate dish because it will already fill you with energy.
+Fabada is considered one of the ten most typical recipes of Spanish cuisine, but it is also a dish with a high level of calories and fat, so be careful, eat a moderate dish because this will fill you with energy.

-Fleur de ligne bowls , Mediterranean Lifestyle glasses and Emile Henry kettle
+Fleur de ligne bowls , Mediterránea Lifestyle glasses and Emile Henry cooking pot

 Ingredients